telecotech/prework-study-guide/README.md

 - Into into coding for beginners
 - Learn basic forms of git, vs code, and java script
 - intends to make you a better learner by engaging you with problems and fixes
-- we learned that you can be a coder!!!!
+- we learned that you can be a coder!!!

 ## Installation